 Building OTAWA is a long and tedious task as there are a lot of dependencies.
 The description below gives information to build the core of OTAWA.
 Next section shows how to build the extensions.

-OTAWA uses the Mercurial source manager.
+OTAWA uses the Git source manager.
 To get a module composing OTAWA (called MODULE in the commands below), you have to type:

 The following tools are required to build OTAWA: